Why Your Insurance Premiums Are Rising in British Columbia

 Rising rebuild and repair expenses

 Construction materials, skilled trades, and building labour costs have increased significantly.
-Homes built with modern systems or energy-efficient materials require specialized repairs, making rebuilds more expensive.
+Homes built with modern systems or energy-efficient materials require specialized repairs, making rebuilds more expensive — directly affecting home insurance pricing in BC.

-For car insurance in BC, newer vehicles now contain advanced sensors, cameras, and electronics — increasing repair costs even for minor collisions.
+For drivers insured through ICBC auto insurance, newer vehicles now contain advanced sensors, cameras, and electronics, increasing repair costs even for minor collisions.

 Extreme weather and natural disasters